mesg-foundation/docs/guide/README.md

 # Introduction

-MESG \(pronounced ˈmesij/, or **message**\) is a technology-agnostic network of [Services](./service/what-is-a-service.md).
+MESG \(pronounced ˈmesij/, or **message**\) is a technology-agnostic network of [Services](./service/what-is-a-service.md) used to build autonomous applications.

-Services can be connected to any technology, including but not limited to, blockchains, web services, databases, notifications, business logic or IoT devices.
+Services (also known as Modules) are often used as communication bridges from an application to 3rd-party technologies like blockchains, IoT devices, databases, notifications or business logic.
+Services can be responsible for many of the UX-friendly features users love.

-As the code to connect Services is often identical between applications, it be shared and reused through through our [Awesome](https://github.com/mesg-foundation/awesome) repository to accelerate development efficiency.
+[Applications](./application/what-is-an-application.md) can contain many Services, and much of the code in Services is often identical between applications.
+To increase development efficiency, and decrease the often-steep learning curve, Services on MESG can be shared and reused through the [Marketplace](https://github.com/mesg-foundation/awesome).

-Services can be combined together in any order to create [Applications](./application/what-is-an-application.md).
-Since developers can use a shared Service instead of being required to write each one from scratch, they can now feature complex technologies in their Applications without needing to first learn their languages or data formats.

-Interoperability between all Services and Applications is managed automatically by MESG Core.
-[Core](./start-here/installation.md) organizes and dispatches information to and from all connected Services and routes it through a stream of real-time information to your Application, allowing Applications to be highly interconnected, yet lightweight and powerful.
+Interoperability (free communication) between all Services and Applications is automatically managed by MESG Core.
+[Core](./start-here/installation.md) organizes and dispatches information to and from all connected Services and routes it through a stream of real-time information to your Application.
+By allowing Core to do the heavy lifting, applications on MESG can remain highly interconnected, yet lightweight, powerful and maintainable.

-The MESG infrastructure is based upon event-driven programming, so Applications built using MESG are designed to listen to events and react with tasks, resuling in easily-maintainable autonomous applications.

-Applications on MESG can look like anything from a multinational DApp store, to an automated business workflow, to an automatic payment of personal bills or linking real-time notifications to blockchain events.
-The possibilities and use cases are truly endless.
+Applications on MESG can look like anything from an product-integrated DApp store, to a bookkepping workflow, or a link from real-time notifications to blockchain events.
+The possibilities and use cases are endless.

-**In Q1 2020**, MESG will deploy the decentralized Network to unify the MESG infrastructure and launch the full MESG Economy.
-It will make it easy for developers to incorporate decentralization into existing technologies.
+**In Q1 2020**, MESG will launch the decentralized Network to complete the MESG infrastructure and launch the full MESG Economy.
+It will make it simple to incorporate variably-decentralized executions into feature-rich apps.

-The decentralized network will help DApps adopt useful functionalities that boost the UX, such as notifications or fiat payment processing.
-DApps will soon be able to deliver the same excellent user experiences that centralized apps deliver while remaining highy decentralized.

-The Network also introduces MESG's full token-based economy.
-Pre-built Services will be sold on the Network using MESG Tokens, allowing developers to receive income each time their Service is used, while rewarding each network supporter with passive income from their participation.
+The Network will debut MESG's full token-based economy.
+Pre-built Services (Modules) will be bought and sold on the Network using MESG Tokens, while network participants will be rewarded for powering and securing the network.